 Before you book any tours in Torotoro, you have to pay 100Bs for a 4-day entry ticket to the Torotoro national park from the town’s little tourism office – Google Maps doesn’t have street names for Torotoro at this point so our directions are a little futile, but coming out of the comedor/Mercado Central, head right and then uphill, past the warehouse with a giant dinosaur head coming out of it (yes, they really built that) and then it will be on your left.
-If this is your view, you’ve come too far up the hill:
+It’s fairly hard to miss.

 The office for buying the Torotoro national park entry opens at 7am each day, and you need to have a ticket in your hand before you can go to the Casa de las Guías office next door to book the tour itself with a guide.
 If you’re there in high season and are worried about queues, you can always buy your Torotoro national park entry the evening before, but only do this is you’re planning on staying fewer than 3 days in Torotoro.
 Keep your entry ticket with you throughout your tours in Torotoro as some attractions have stamping stations.